alexandramanta/starter-academic/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "amanta@emory.edu"
+email: "dralexandramanta<at>gmail<dot>com"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 I am an Applied Scientist in the forecasting team at {{< staticref "https://www.zillowgroup.com/" "newtab" >}}Zillow{{< /staticref >}}.
+I enjoy travelling, sports and fine dining.

-I hold a Ph.D. in Economics from {{< staticref "https://www.emory.edu/home/index.html" "newtab" >}}Emory University{{< /staticref >}}, USA.
-My BA is in Economics from {{< staticref "https://en.uoa.gr/" "newtab" >}}National and Kapodistrian University of Athens{{< /staticref >}} (UOA), Greece.
+My Ph.D. is in Economics from {{< staticref "https://www.emory.edu/home/index.html" "newtab" >}}Emory University{{< /staticref >}}, USA, and my BA is in also in Economics from {{< staticref "https://en.uoa.gr/" "newtab" >}}National and Kapodistrian University of Athens{{< /staticref >}} (UOA), Greece.
+Since being in high school, economics was the field I wanted to acquire deep expertise in.
+Dealing with concrete, typically unprecedented economic problems is still my passion.

-My 10-years of experience in real-world economic problems, has equipped me with a strong skillset in **Data Analysis** (data processing, cleansing & modeling) and in **Programming** which are valuable assets to profitable companies.
+My 11-years of experience in real-world economic problems, has equipped me with a strong skillset in **Exploratory Economic Data Analysis** (microeconomic analysis, identification of leading indicator model features, model selection and validation, causal inference), **Scientific Programming** (data manipulation, modeling, estimation, forecasting, visualization) and Applied Econometric Time Series **Model Development & Forecasting** (data engineering skills, cloud computing, building economically interpretable business models, producing US market wide forecasts).

 My work and academic experience have equipped me with both the *qualitative* and the *quantitative* tools to address a variety of economic problems including **Business Data-Driven Decision Making**.
-I have worked with datasets in areas such as investments, banking, real estate, and healthcare.
+I have worked on product related projects which have direct or indirect implications to business strategy and revenue.
+Example datasets I have worked on are in areas such as investments, banking, financial risk, real estate, statistics and healthcare.

 {{< icon name="eye" pack="fas" >}} View my {{< staticref "https://www.linkedin.com/in/alexandramanta" "newtab" >}}LinkedIn profile{{< /staticref >}}.